s-0-p-h-i-a/Fitness_Tracker/README.md

 - Cardio

-Users enter the number of times each type was performed per week for 4 weeks.
+Users enter how often they completed each type per week over 4 weeks.
 The program:

 - Totals monthly frequency for each workout type